aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (mcardoso3-stat6250):  What types of variables can be created when using arrays?
 - Question (lzhao4−stat6250): Is there any kind of variable cannot be created by an ARRAY statement?
 - Question (cyuan10-stat6250): Can variables be continuous values?
+- Question (aalamri−stat6250): Is there restriction when combining tow variables in an array statement?

 [Course Textbook Chapter 15, Problem 7]